ErPokerino/scheduling/README.md

 1. **v0.1 (this repo)** – Streamlit skeleton with in‑memory pandas backend.
 2. **v0.2** – Persist data to SQLite, add authentication via Streamlit‑Auth.
-3. **v0.3** – Integrate an LLM as chat assistant (e.g., OpenAI GPT‑4o) to run filtered queries, explain dashboards, and trigger actions.
+3. **v0.3** – Integrated Google Gemini Flash 2.5 as chat assistant to run filtered queries, explain dashboards, and trigger actions.
 4. **v1.0** – Containerisation with Docker and CI/CD to Cloud Run / ECS.

 ---